NASA downplays role in development of Titan submersible that imploded

 OceanGate and NASA partnered in 2020 with NASA planning to play a role in building and testing the carbon fiber hull.
 But the COVID-19 pandemic prevented NASA from fulfilling its role, other than providing some consulting on an early mockup, not the ultimate carbon fiber hull that was used for people, said Justin Jackson, a materials engineer for NASA.

-“We provided remote consultations throughout the build of their one third scale article, but we we did not do any manufacturing or testing of their cylinders,” Jackson said.
+“We provided remote consultations throughout the build of their one-third scale article, but we did not do any manufacturing or testing of their cylinders,” Jackson said.

 At one point, Jackson said NASA declined to allow its name to be invoked in a news release by OceanGate.
 “The language they were using was getting too close to us endorsing, so our folks had some heartburn with the endorsement level of it,” he told a Coast Guard panel that’s investigating the tragedy.